LenneDalben/StardewValleyModsGPL/[CP] Easier Stable/README.md

 You have options A, B, or false, to toggle off the mod if you like.

-Option A (default option)
+Option A (default option):
 75 wood and 3 iron bars
 7500 gold to build

-Option B
+Option B:
 50 wood and 2 iron bars
 5000 gold to build